LexxXell/dash-dapp-ex/README.md

 ---

 ## Deploy Contract
-We can deploy data-contract from `schema.json` by this command
+You can deploy the data contract from `schema.json` using this command:
 ```
 npm run dataContract:deploy
 ```